Fun Human Body Science Board Games for Kids and the Family

 Totally Gross: The Game of Science

-It’s true: science can be gross, but that makes it groovy!
+Science can be gross, but that also makes it cool!
 This board game makes the whole family laugh while learning fun and yucky facts.
-Answer silly science questions or act out the gross challenges related to the human body and other science subjects: biology, chemistry, geology, astronomy, zoology, and physics.
+Answer silly science questions or act out gross challenges related to the human body and science subjects, such as biology, chemistry, geology, astronomy, zoology, and physics.

 • Number of players: 2 to 4